-Tom Bishop is an associate professor in the School of Life and Environmental Sciences, and mainly teaches in the field of data science.
+Tom Bishop is a Professor in the School of Life and Environmental Sciences, and mainly teaches in the field of data science.
 His research interests are in modelling and predicting the variation of environmental properties in space and time with an emphasis on applying this to the domains of soil, agriculture and hydrology.

 Gordon’s background is in Physics, Chemistry and Mathematics (PhB, Australian National University, Uni Medal 2009), and he completed his PhD experimental quantum mechanics (2015) at the Australian National University, in which he developed compact new designs of quantum sensors to detect gravity with part-per-billion accuracy.
 Since joining SIH as a data scientist in 2016, he has been applying machine learning and Bayesian statistical techniques to:

 With a background in electronics engineering, Chao has been working in the digital humanities for several years.
 As the Data Scientist of the Faculty of Arts and Social Sciences at this university, Chao created strong relationships with researchers, consulting on diverse research projects, to identify and collect large scale data sources, prototype data science techniques, and develop visualisations for researchers.